 • Embrace a spirit of advocacy, inclusion, and community service.

 Check out our recruitment brochure.
 Questions?
-Contact [email protected]
+Contact [email protected].

 Committee Members

-Tanisia Castillo-Queppet, Community advocate
+Tanisia Castillo-Queppet, community advocate

-María José Cervantes, Photographer, Translator
+María José Cervantes, photographer, translator

 Claudia Flamand, North Texas Area Community Health Centers, Outreach and Enrollment

-William Girón, Executive director, Artes de la Rosa
+William Girón, executive director, Artes de la Rosa

-Elena Aredondo Greer, Visual Artist, Communications Manager, Arts Fort Worth
+Elena Aredondo Greer, visual artist, communications manager, Arts Fort Worth

-Siliva Gutierrez, Community advocate
+Siliva Gutierrez, community advocate

-Cristal Hernandez-Galvan, President, Hernandez Grants & Consulting
+Cristal Hernandez-Galvan, president, Hernandez Grants & Consulting

-Gabriela Lomonaco, Freelance translator
+Gabriela Lomonaco, freelance translator

-Mary Lou Martinez, Community Outreach & Enrollment Specialist
+Mary Lou Martinez, community outreach & enrollment specialist

 Sandy Martinez Russel, Hispanic Women's Network of Texas

-Ed Salazar, Artist
+Ed Salazar, artist

-Patricia Grueso Scott, Principal, Enterprise Bridge USA
+Patricia Grueso Scott, principal, Enterprise Bridge USA

 Martina Trevino, Hispanic Women's Network of Texas

-Giovanni Valderas, Artist, Professor
+Giovanni Valderas, artist, professor

-Veronica Villegas, City of Fort Worth
+Veronica Villegas, Diversity and Inclusion, City of Fort Worth

-Benjamin Watson, Co-founder, Worth Media
+Benjamin Watson, co-founder, Worth Media